STEM Employer Talent Pipeline

 The GLBRA STEM Network has now been operating for two years.
 The Network leaders have worked diligently on behalf of GLBRA to nurture these new entities.
 As a result, relationships between Network members have been strengthened and activities have been focused on responding to the GLBRA challenges identified above.

 In addition, two significant work products have been produced:

 - The Employer Toolkit from the GLBR Network at Mid (see link in sidebar), and

 - The DACUM analyses in nursing and welding from the GLBR Network at Delta.

-The GLBR Alliance may justifiably count as a further success the proposals set forth by each of these Networks.
+The GLBR Alliance may justifiably count as a further success the proposals set forth by the Network.
 These proposals were evidence that the Network members were prepared to continue their work with GLBR Alliance, infusing STEM innovation into the regional culture.
 Each Network proposal was employer driven and each responded to the key challenges identified in the STEM Impact report.